input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

     - exactly one token with token name (say `tn`) of the committee certificate verification minting policy is minted[^exactlyOneToken]; and

-    - `tn` has strictly more than `size of the current committee * n / d` (in the real number sense) committee members that have verified `tn` from the provided multisignature (as a redeemer) of some abstract type `multisignature` where the current committee's `aggregatePubKeys` is identified by the NFT `CommitteeHashPolicy` (in a reference input or input[^inputOrReferenceInput]).
+    - `tn` has *enough* (details on how much "enough" is later) committee members that have verified `tn` from the provided multisignature (as a redeemer) of some abstract type `multisignature` where the current committee's `aggregatePubKeys` is identified by the NFT `CommitteeHashPolicy` (in a reference input or input[^inputOrReferenceInput]).

+      The number of *enough* committee members that have verified `tn` is currently implemented as any number of committee members that is *strictly larger* than `size of current committee * n / d` (in the real number sense).
+      The original white paper[^proofOfStakeSidechains] [Section 4.1] suggests that this really should be any number of committee members that is *at least* the threshold amount i.e., any number of committee members greater than or equal to `ceil(size of current committee * n / d)`.

    Note that the committee certificate verification token is not needed after this transaction and may be paid to some arbitrary burn address.